 - 1 tablespoon honey

 - Preheat oven to 350°F. Line a baking sheet or dish with parchment paper.

 - Either on the parchment paper or in a small bowl, combine pecan pieces and honey and stir until pecans are evenly coated.
 Spread into an even layer on baking sheet and sprinkle with salt

-- Bake for 10 minutes, check them and stir them if you can, then add a few more minutes if needed while keeping an eye on them so they don't burn.
+- Bake for 10 minutes, check them and stir them.
+If needed, add a few more minutes while keeping an eye on them so they don't burn.

 - Let cool for 10 minutes and then they are ready to eat!